Anna Strong (spy): Family

-The Culper Ring
+Culper Ring

 Continental Army Major Benjamin Tallmadge began working with Abraham Woodhull in the summer of 1778 at the height of the American Revolutionary War to create what became known as the Culper spy ring.
 According to tradition, Anna Strong's role in the ring was to relay signals to a courier who ran a whaleboat across Long Island Sound on smuggling and military missions.
 She did this by hanging a black petticoat on her clothesline at Strong Point in Setauket, which was easily visible from a boat in the Sound, and also by Woodhull from his nearby farm.
 She would add a number of handkerchiefs for one of six coves where the courier would bring his boat and Woodhull would meet him.

 Historian Richard Welch writes that the tradition of the clothesline signal is unverifiable, but it is known that the British suspected a woman at Setauket who fit Anna's profile.
 Conversely, authors Brian Kilmeade and Don Yaeger suggest that she was an unlikely candidate to be the woman member of the Culper Ring.
 They claim that British law provided for lands to be confiscated if left abandoned, and they speculate that this forced Anna to remain on Long Island when her husband left for Connecticut.
 They further state that she had her children with her and her arrest would have left them parentless.

 Selah Strong was on Washington's list to be reimbursed for expenses incurred in connection with activities for the Culper Ring.
-Rose and Phelps speculate that the reimbursement must have been for expenses incurred by Anna, since Selah was imprisoned for much of the relevant time period.

 Agent 355

-Abraham Woodhull wrote a message to Benjamin Tallmadge to say at he would be visiting New York again and, "by the assistance of a [lady] of my acquaintance, shall be able to outwit them all."
+Abraham Woodhull wrote a message to Benjamin Tallmadge to say that he would be visiting New York again and, "by the assistance of a [lady] of my acquaintance, shall be able to outwit them all."
 Several historians surmise that Anna Strong was the lady identified as "a 355" (Tallmadge's code for the word "lady").
 She might have had her own reason to visit New York to see her husband aboard the prison ship where he was confined and to bring him food.
 If she was the one referred to, her main service on their trips would have been to divert attention from Woodhull.
 Again, Brian Kilmeade and Don Yaeger suggest that Anna Strong was an unlikely candidate to be the woman member of the Culper Ring.
 It is speculated by Kilmeade and Yaeger that a young woman connected to a prominent Loyalist family, who was staying in the city with her Tory relations, may also be referred to as "355".
 This young woman may have even had encounters with Major John André, and was able to retrieve information for the Culper Ring as well.